Eastnor Deer Park

 Eastnor Deer Park is a 300 acre park overlooking Eastnor Castle and the Malvern Hills.

-Eastnor Deer Park sits across the road from Eastnor Castle and is a designated Area of Outstanding Natural Beauty and a Site of Special Scientific Interest where a herd of Red Deer graze in a designated area.
+Eastnor Deer Park sits across the road from Eastnor Castle and is a designated National Landscape and a Site of Special Scientific Interest where a herd of Red Deer graze in a designated area.

 Visitors are welcome to walk through the Deer Park any day it is open but please note that vehicles are not permitted inside the park and must be left at the Woodyard entrance.
 Dogs are welcome inside Eastnor Deer Park but must be kept on a lead at all times.
 Bikes are not permitted inside the park.